 And the phone goes dead.

-“You must be Kynan” he bellows.
+“You must be Kynan, he bellows.

-“Yep the same as last year”
+“Yes, sir, thats me, the same as last year.”

-Same drill as last year which we follow to the letter.
+Same drill as last year, which we follow to the letter.

-“Alright boys enough of that just give us American Patrol followed by Peter Gun and loudly.”
+“Alright, boys, enough of that.
+Just give us American Patrol followed by Peter Gun and loudly.”

-So we do for the next hour at which stage it is the comedians turn.
+So we do for the next hour, at which stage it is the comedian’s turn.

-When its over Alf stuffs wads of 50 and 100 dollar bills into my hand tells me he loves it.
+When it’s all over, Alf stuffs wads of 50 and 100 dollar bills into my hand tells me he loves it.
 And says.
-I don’t think we’ll bother with that Adam Simmons next year, we’ll just get you.
+“I don’t think we’ll bother with that Adam Simmons next year.
+We’ll just get you.”